-The Crypt of the Almudena Cathedral, or Cripta de la Catedral de la Almudena, is a Roman Catholic temple, full of very ostentatious chapels and mausoleums that keep the remains of noble and great figures of the Kingdom of Spain.
+The Crypt of the Almudena Cathedral (Spanish: Cripta de la Catedral de la Almudena) is a beautiful Roman Catholic temple in Neo-Romanesque style, full of very ostentatious chapels and mausoleums that keep the remains of noble and great figures of the Kingdom of Spain.
 Built-in the 19th century, it is the oldest part of the Cathedral.

 - After the death of the Queen Mercedes of Orléans on June 26, 1878, King Alfonso XII, her widower, decided to build a temple for the Virgin Mary, also serving as a pantheon for the Queen, as a sign of love for his first wife.